nabedkhan/go-todo-api/README.md

   - Returns the full TODO list (array of todos).

+- POST /todos

+  - Returns the full TODO list with new TODO (array of todos).

 - GET /todos/{id}

   - Returns a single todo by numeric id.
 Returns 400 for invalid id, 404 if not found.